edgedb/edgedb/docs/stdlib/array.rst

       - Finds the index of an element in the array.

     * - :eql:func:`array_join`
-      - Renders an array to a string.
+      - Renders an array to a string or byte-string.

     * - :eql:func:`array_fill`
       - :eql:func-desc:`array_fill`